ArmstrongSubero/Rovari-SDK/README.md

 Sources carry requirement tags (`@req REQ-ROVARI-CORE-0010`) and assertions through a runtime called SEVS, the Subero Embedded Verification Standard, which synthesises practice from JPL, NASA, and DO-178B etc. Each target reserves the top 256 bytes of SRAM for a crash record.

 SEVS is live on V003, V307, and Baochip1x.
 It is not yet wired on V203 or H417.
-Those two build and run normally; they simply do not carry the assertion runtime yet and th full standards have not been implemented in the beta relsease.
+Those two build and run normally; they simply do not carry the assertion runtime yet and the full standards have not been implemented in the beta release for any target.

 ## Using it now